mike99mac/minimy-mike99mac/gcode/README.md

 Installing the software is outside the scope of this document, but here's a short answer.
 - Plug a monitor, keyboard and mouse into the Raspberry Pi.
 - Flash a Linux to a micro-SD card and plug it in to the Raspberry Pi.
-- Power on the RasPi with the inline switch.
+- Power on the RasPi with the new on/off button.

+# The finished product
+Below is one completed boombox.

 ![](assembled-front-view.jpg)
 *Smart boombox front view*